travelingvanproblem/legacy-hugo-site/content/docs/remote-work/affordable-4G-data.md

 {{% alert icon="🔄" context="info" %}}
 #### Renewal links
-These cards don't renew automatically so you need to pause or renew them after your period is over.
+After your 30 day period is over your card will be paused for 90 days.
+Paused cards can be activated with the renewal links below.
+If you don't renew your card during these 90 days the card will be deactivated forever.

+If you want to renew every month, you must pay for the renewal 2 days before the end of your period.

 * [Renew your 400gb SIM or 200gb eSIM](https://4gsim.es/product/extension-400gb-for-europe/?ref=Onni)
 * [Renew your 300gb EU / USA / Switzerland / Turkey data SIM card](https://4gsim.es/product/extension-300gb-for-europe-turkey-usa/?ref=Onni)
 {{% /alert %}}